The City Beautiful (novel): Synopsis

-Another dead Jewish boy is found in a meatpacking factory, and they suspect the factory's owner, Katz—the same man Frankie beat up the year before—is the murderer.
-Alter sneaks into the factory but is captured by Katz, who admits to sexually abusing boys including Frankie.
+Another dead Jewish boy is found in a meatpacking factory, and they suspect that the factory's owner, Katz — the same man Frankie beat up the year before — is the murderer.
+Alter sneaks into the factory but is captured by Katz, who admits to sexually abusing boys, including Frankie.
 Frankie and Raizel arrive, and goaded by Katz, Alter admits his love for Frankie.
 A fight ensues where Frankie kills Katz.

 In the aftermath, Frankie tells Alter that Katz lured him with a job offer, and he turned to thieving to avoid further abuse.
-Frankie confesses his love to Alter—while Alter fears violating the biblical commandment against homosexuality, Frankie argues that the prohibition is actually against sexual abuse.
+Frankie confesses his love to Alter; while Alter fears violating the biblical commandment against homosexuality, Frankie argues that the prohibition is actually against sexual abuse.

 With Katz dead, Alter assumes Yakov has left.
 However, there is another killing, meaning Katz was not the murderer and Alter is still possessed.
-In a vision, Yakov tells Alter that his family died when their synagogue was burned by Tugarin Zmeyevich—the name of a mythical dragon.
-Alter remembers Gregory's dragon tattoo and realises he is the murderer.
+In a vision, Yakov tells Alter that his family died when their synagogue was burned by Tugarin Zmeyevich, the name of a mythical dragon.
+Alter remembers Gregory's dragon tattoo and realises that Gregory is the murderer.
 Gregory has been following the World's Fair, killing Jewish boys, and Whitby is now helping him.
-Yakov followed Gregory for vengeance, but was murdered instead.
+Yakov had followed Gregory for vengeance, but was murdered instead.

 Frankie goes after Gregory alone, but gets injured.
 He warns Alter that Gregory will set a fire at the World's Fair.
 Alter almost dies confronting Gregory, experiencing purgatory where he watches his father buried at sea again and again.
 However, Yakov pushes him to live.
 Alter and Raizel follow Gregory to an unfinished synagogue, which he plans to burn to destroy a Jewish neighbourhood.
 While ranting about his hatred of Jews, Gregory gets tangled up in ropes and is strangled to death.
-With Yakov avenged, Alter undergoes the ritual purification of a corpse, and Yakov finally leaves his body.
+With Yakov avenged, Alter undergoes the ritual purification of a corpse, and Yakov finally leaves Alter's body.

-Frankie and Alter recover, and Frankie suggests that Alter come to work with him again: he’ll stop being a thief, and instead support Jewish immigrants adjusting to life in America.
+Frankie and Alter recover, and Frankie suggests that Alter come to work with him again: He’ll stop stealing, and instead support Jewish immigrants adjusting to life in America.
 The two begin a relationship.